A unified diagrammatic approach to topological fixed point models

 represents a sphere unambiguously.

-In our new (and final) notion of networks, the indices of an element are always distinct.
+In our new (and final) notion of networks, the indices of a tensor are always distinct.
 However, we can still interpret the old notion, where (some of) the indices have not been distinguished.
 Indistinguishability of indices means that we are allowed to permute them, which is nothing but a move.
-Now, whenever we choose a shape for an element which has rotation/reflection symmetries due to which we cannot distinguish some of the indices, we implicitly assume that all the corresponding index permutation moves (or better, a set of moves generating all the permutation moves) are part of the liquid.
+Now, whenever we choose a shape for a tensor which has rotation/reflection symmetries due to which we cannot distinguish some of the indices, we implicitly assume that all the corresponding index permutation moves (or better, a set of moves generating all the permutation moves) are part of the liquid.
 Explicitly, we will denote such permutation moves using cycle notation, e.g.,